Cynthia Valdovinos - class of 2016

 Look up the word “determination” in the dictionary and you might find a picture of Cynthia Valdovinos.

 Cynthia moved to Oceanside from Michoacán, Mexico, in 2011 and immediately began taking ESL classes at MiraCosta College’s Community Learning Center to improve her English.
-“I wasn’t really fluent,” the 20-year-old said.
+“I wasn’t really fluent,”she said.

 It worked.
 Cynthia enrolled in her first MiraCosta College class in 2012 and is now taking a full load of courses as she moves toward her goal of transferring to a four-year university and launching a career in software or web development.